-THE ARENA IS NOT OPEN ON Big Saturday & Sunday, April 15th & 16th
+THE ARENA IS NOT OPEN ON

+Big Saturday & Sunday, March 31st & April 1st

-Third - Get to where your trail lines up, preferably 1/2 hour early.
-Information included in this magazine includes a few pages devoted to maps of town showing meeting places, CB channels, and meeting times for all the trails.
-(All participants will be expected to sign a Release of Liability form before embarking on each trip).
+included in this magazine includes a few pages devoted to maps of town showing meeting places, CB channels, and meeting times for all the trails.
+(All participants will be expected to sign a Release of Liability form before embarking on each

 Fourth - An item often missed by new attendees is that Big Saturday's lineup is totally different from any other day.
-With only a few exceptions, Big Saturday trails all line up downtown (See the Big Saturday Lineup map on page 30).
+With a few exceptions, Big Saturday trails all line up downtown (See the Big Saturday Lineup map on page 27).
 The Trail leader will be sitting where the tail end of the arrow is for each trail, on the side street.
 Departure is at 9 a.m. on Big Saturday.
 It is a good idea to carefully read this magazine about Saturday lineup and then get in line about an hour early.
 Don't worry, you won't be bored, there will be tons of 4X4s to look at and new friends to visit with!
-But, be in your vehicle, engine running at 10 minutes until 9:00am!
+But, be in your vehicle, engine running at 10 to further registrations.

-Once a trail is filled, it will be closed to further registrations.
 Trail leaders cannot take registrations at the line-up, whether or not the trail limit is filled.